fbrulotte/backbone-marionette-tree-view/README.md

   - `collection` is your `Backbone.Collection`.
   - `collectionType` is the reference to the definition of the collection used to manage your children.
   - `childView` is your definition of your node view for your first level.
+  - `nbChildrenAttrName` is when you want to override the default name of the attribute 'nbChildren'

 See the `example` folder for more information about the usage.

 ## Customize
-The basic structure of a node template is (I'm using Font-Awesome for the icons but it's up to you):
+The basic structure of a node template is (The library is using Font-Awesome for the icons but it's up to you):
 ```
 <a data-toggle="node" class="collapsed">
   <i class="fa fa-pie-chart"></i> <%=name%>